New potential for personalised treatments in bowel cancer

 Cancer Research UK’s FOCUS4* trial is already using the genetics of bowel cancer to offer patients stratified medicine and this study suggests that we could further expand this work to include immunotherapies.

-Gary Middleton, Professor of Medical Oncology at the School of Cancer Sciences at the University of Birmingham, said: “The field of immunotherapy is gaining lots of momentum and this study shows a new finding for bowel cancer.
+Gary Middleton, Professor of Medical Oncology in the Institute of Immunology and Immunotherapy at the University of Birmingham, said: “The field of immunotherapy is gaining lots of momentum and this study shows a new finding for bowel cancer.
 We are already using genetic profiling for stratified medicine in bowel cancer in the FOCUS4 trial.
 But this research indicates that we could marry immunotherapy with the work we are already doing to personalise treatment even more.”

 Researchers used The Cancer Genomic Atlas, a large database, to study this relationship.
 From this research, scientists can now start looking at what causes a weak immune response and in the future, could target drugs to switch off the immune suppression associated with certain genetic mutations.